AprilMayCodes/100-Days/journal/round-3-log.md

 60+ min

 -   **Project You Are Working On:** tabletop
 -   **Progress Today:** got started on the npc generator, but I need to add the random selection of the details for them.
-The layout is set up right with the popovers though and the form works fine.
+The layout is set up right with the popovers though and the form works fine. *update* finished the NPC generation. it could look nicer but it all works!
--   **Tasks for Tomorrow:** NPC generation
+-   **Tasks for Tomorrow:** Either a new game button or the dungeon generation

 ## Day 58 -
 30+ min